WiIIiamTang/term_project_360-420-w2019-section2-Tang-Dinh/src/README.md

 data1.trainTestSplit(0.70);
 ```
 The object now has the training/test splits ready.
 If you want to scale your features (with a standardization to z-scores, for example), you can
 do so with the FeatureScaling class.
 For the standardScaler method, you would want to pass in the training set first, and then the test set.
+If you do this step, you would need to get the training and test sets from the dataloader object first (use the return methods).

 ```java
 FeatureScaling.standardScaler(xTrainArray, xTestArray);